sunnyvale-academy/ITS-ICT_Microservices/labs/08-Microservices_continuous_integration_and_delivery/README.md

 application 'microservices' created
 ```

-The application is now deployed on Kubernetes and ArgoCD web interface showes it:
+The application is now deployed on Kubernetes and ArgoCD web interface displays it:

 ![](img/2.png)